Colorado Politics

 More evident, corners that were alive with the hottest restaurants and bars back when the city was a model of urban reinvestment appear colorless and quiet.

 “We want to get 4,000 units into upper downtown to eliminate some static vacancies,” Denver’s Chief Projects Officer Bill Mosher told The Denver Gazette for a recent story.
-He had added that he views downtown’s growth as a neighborhood to be essential to its wider success.
+He had added that he views downtown’s growth as a neighborhood to be essential to its success.

 But the pandemic was not the only factor slowing a full return now.

-According to an analysis by strategic consultants at SB Friedman for a city project management team meeting last year, the 3-square-mile area of downtown hosts around 156,000 jobs that represent around 30% of the city’s total workforce.
+According to an analysis by strategic consultants at SB Friedman for a city project management meeting last year, the 3-square-mile area of downtown hosts around 156,000 jobs that represent around 30% of the city’s total workforce.

 Even though the number of jobs downtown has recovered from a 2021 low of around 134,000, office absorption was a negative 5 million feet from 2020 through 2023.
 Commercial real estate firm CBRE put recent vacancies at a whopping 38.2% at the end of 2025.
-(The figure includes some space that doesn’t appear un-leased on owners’ books but is nonetheless vacant.)
+(The figure includes space that doesn’t appear un-leased on landlords’ books but is nonetheless vacant.)

-City, state and federal agencies that comprise a sizable piece of the downtown workforce keep no uniform records on the trend, according to personnel management officers who spoke with The Denver Gazette.
+City, state and federal agencies that comprise a sizable piece of the downtown workforce keep no uniform records on the trend, according to administrative officers who spoke with The Denver Gazette.
 That’s in spite of an effort reportedly made during Mayor Michael Hancock’s term to encourage a return to the office.

 Work-from-home and flex-place policies also allow government to hire and hold onto talented employees who don’t want to deal with a daily commute into downtown or its limited parking, said Doug Platt, communications manager for the Colorado Division of Human Resources.